scatmanFATMAN/myfs/README.md

 + Configurable logging to syslog and/or stdout.
 + Easy to use installation and setup using the `--create` command line switch and answering prompts.
 + Configurable options for how to handle MariaDB query failures.
++ Atomic reads and writes using MariaDB transactions.

 ## Not (Yet) Supported Features
++ Switch to a block/page based file storage.
 + Hard links.
++ Auditing FUSE actions and putting them into the database might be cool.
++ Another binary or another config option to run OPTIMIZE TABLE and reclaim disk space.
+Maybe do it on a schedule.
++ Encryption?
+However this can be achieved through MariaDB native encryption very easily.

 ## Support
 + FUSE